 To prevent banks from relying too much on anticipated inflows to meet their liquidity requirements, the amount of inflows that can offset outflows is capped at 75% of total expected cash outflows.
-This requires that banks must maintain a minimum stock of HQLA equal to 25% of the total cash outflows.
+This requires that banks must maintain a

+2Basel Committee on Banking Supervision, Principles for Sound Liquidity Risk Management and Supervision minimum stock of HQLA equal to 25% of the total cash outflows.